 One of my favourite magicians, Michael Vincent, uses the analogy by saying that a deck of cards is simply the piano he can carry in his pocket.

 Once the student is comfortable with some of these effects, they are better prepared to learn some more complicated effects that require a secret move or two, allowing for the introduction of misdirection and sleight of hand.
-In this manner, each bit of knowledge builds on the previous and allows for the student to grow their understanding in an initially formulaic pattern.
+In this manner, each bit of knowledge builds on the previous and allows the student to grow their understanding in an initially formulaic pattern.

-One of the primary reasons for magician’s to use a deck of cards though, is because audiences understand them.
+One of the primary reasons for magicians to use a deck of cards, though, is because audiences understand them.
 Everyone has seen, or handled a deck of cards, or played a game at some point.
 They are a universal commodity that unites spectators across the world.
 I was in an airport in China, on my way to Australia many years ago and while playing with a deck of cards, a few passersby stopped to watch.
 Without speaking a word of each other’s language, they were able to pick a card, lose it in the deck and have it appear in a series of different places.
-Because I couldn’t help myself, I fell into performing with my patter I would usually use and the strangest thing would happen.
-With no English on their part, or Chinese on mine, they would laugh at punch lines, gasp at reveals and applaud at the end of an effect.
+Because I couldn’t help myself, I fell into performing with the patter I would usually use, and the strangest thing would happen.
+With no English on their part or Chinese on mine, they would laugh at punch lines, gasp at reveals and applaud at the end of an effect.
 I put that down to magic more than my abilities as a multi-lingual card shark, but it still makes the point.
-Magic is a universal language, and the easiest dialect to speak, is magic with a deck of cards.
-Previous Blog Next Post

 Magic is a universal language, and the most uncomplicated dialect to speak is magic with a deck of cards.
 Previous Post Next Post